snabbdom/snabbdom/README.md

 ### Thunks

-The `thunk` function takes a name for identifying a thunk, a function that returns a vnode and a variable amount of state parameters.
-If invoked, the render function will recieve the state parameters.
+The `thunk` function takes a selector, a key for identifying a thunk, a function that returns a vnode and a variable amount of state parameters.
+If invoked, the render function will recieve the state arguments.

-`thunk(uniqueName, renderFn, [stateAguments])`
+`thunk(selector, key, renderFn, [stateArguments])`

+The `key` is optional.
+It should be supplied when the `selector` is not unique among the thunks siblings.
+This ensures that the thunk is always matched correctly when diffing.

 Thunks are an optimization strategy that can be used when one is dealing with immutable data.